vehikl/CornerStorePhp/README.md

 =============== Specifications ===============

 Basic rules:
-- All items have a daysUntilExpired value which denotes the number of days we have to sell the item
+- All items have a days_until_expired value which denotes the number of days we have to sell the item
 - All items have a price value which denotes how valuable the item is
 - At the end of each day our system lowers both values for every item